dkmur/Stats/README.md

 Surely it can be done more efficient and some will have a good laugh when looking this.

 Anyway/anyhow......like me.....steal with pride.....(ab)use it the way you see fit or just ignore it all together.

+If you want to keep updated on Stats or some other great tools https://discord.gg/vXnwgT5

 Use it at you own risk, because bare in mind this was all done by an idiot!

 ## Setting up